Skip to main content

 What are the advantages and disadvantages of online classes?

-Online classes have become a staple in modern education.
+Online classes in the philippines have become a staple in modern education.
 They offer flexibility and convenience, appealing to a wide range of learners.
 However, like any mode of learning, they come with their own set of pros and cons.

 An illustration showing a student attending an online class on a laptop, highlighting the flexibility and convenience of virtual learning while also hinting at the challenges such as technical issues and lack of social interaction.